Pierrot

-Pierrot's character developed from being a buffoon to an avatar of the disenfranchised.
+Pierrot's character developed from that of a buffoon to become an avatar of the disenfranchised.
 Many cultural movements found him amenable to their respective causes: Decadents turned him into a disillusioned foe of idealism; Symbolists saw him as a lonely fellow-sufferer; Modernists made him into a silent, alienated observer of the mysteries of the human condition.
 Much of that mythic quality ("I'm Pierrot," said David Bowie: "I'm Everyman") still adheres to the "sad clown" in the postmodern era.

-Origins: seventeenth century
+Origins: 17th century

 Pierrot is sometimes said to be a French variant of the sixteenth-century Italian Pedrolino, but the two types have little but their names ("Little Pete") and social stations in common.
-Both are comic servants, but Pedrolino, as a so-called first zanni, often acts with cunning and daring, an engine of the plot in the scenarios where he appears.
-Pierrot, on the other hand, as a "second" zanni, stands "on the periphery of the action."
+Both are comic servants, but Pedrolino, as a so-called "first" Zanni, often acts with cunning and daring. an engine of the plot in the scenarios where he appears.
+Pierrot, on the other hand, as a "second"' Zanni, stands "on the periphery of the action".
 He dispenses advice and courts his master's young daughter, Columbine, bashfully.

 His origins among the Italian players in France go back to Molière's peasant Pierrot in Don Juan, or The Stone Guest (1665).
 In 1673, the Comédie-Italienne made its own contribution to the Don Juan legend with an Addendum to "The Stone Guest", which included Molière's Pierrot.
-Thereafter the character—sometimes a peasant, but more often now an Italianate "second" zanni—appeared fairly regularly in the Italians' offerings, his role always taken by one Giuseppe Giaratone (or Geratoni, fl.
+Thereafter the character—sometimes a peasant, but more often now an Italianate "second" Zanni—appeared fairly regularly in the Italians' offerings, his role always taken by one Giuseppe Giaratone (or Geratoni, fl.
 1639-1697).

 Among the French dramatists writing roles for Pierrot were Jean de Palaprat, Claude-Ignace Brugière de Barante, Antoine Houdar de la Motte, and Jean-François Regnard.
 They present him as an anomaly among busy social personalities around him.
 Columbine laughs at his advances; his masters who are in pursuit of pretty young wives brush off his warnings to act their age.
 His isolation bears the pathos of Watteau's portraits.